📖 Read Time: 6 Minutes

 “I’ve learned to deal with injury by doing something – anything – that lets me see even the smallest growth.
 My most recent injury required me to have a substantial amount of metal removed from my leg, so at 32 that meant I was off my feet for weeks.”

-Freedom in movement
+2. Freedom in Movement

 Since starting calisthenics, Ryan has experienced an openness and a flexibility in his training routine that never really had before.